things-factory/shell/README.md

 - That is, it sets through auth base and provides auth-related extension point.
 - In particular, auth base function is provided directly in things-factory shell.

-## things-factory/auth-provider-session

-- Sample of authentication provider in Session key type
-- Provide auth-provider.
-- Can be used for things-factory server. things-factory/auth-ui-session

-## things-factory/auth-ui-session

-- Provide the sample view page of authentication in Session key type.

 ## things-factory/auth-provider-jwt

 - Sample of authentication provider in JSON token type.